+B. The Vice Chair of the Senate shall be elected by and from the Senate for a term of one year, beginning on June 15.
 If the Vice Chair is from the Senate, the Vice Chair will continue his or her representative role if the term has not expired.
-He or she shall discharge the responsibilities of the Chair of the Senate in his or her absence or at his or her request.
+In the event that no current or rising senator is available to serve as Vice Chair, then the Executive Committee will nominate someone to be confirmed by the Senate.
+He or she shall discharge the responsibilities of the Chair of the Senate in his or her request.